thyatran/thyatran/README.md

 - 🎀 I'm Thy.

-- 🌷 I'm a second year Data Science student at SJSU.
+- 🌷 I'm a third year Data Science student at SJSU.

 <!-- - 🔭 I’m currently working on The Odin Project

-- 🌱 I’m currently learning HTML,CSS,JavaScript,Java
+- 🌱 I’m currently learning ...

 - 📫 How to reach me: thyatran0113@gmail.com -->